Take Me Out to the Ball Game

+History

 Jack Norworth, while riding a subway train, was inspired by a sign that said "Baseball Today – Polo Grounds".
 In the song, Katie's (and later Nelly's) beau calls to ask her out to see a show.
 She accepts the date, but only if her date will take her out to the baseball game.
 The words were set to music by Albert Von Tilzer.
 (Norworth and Von Tilzer finally saw their first Major League Baseball games 32 and 20 years later, respectively.)
 The song was first sung by Norworth's then-wife Nora Bayes and popularized by many other vaudeville acts.
 It was played at a ballpark for the first known time in 1934, at a high-school game in Los Angeles; it was played later that year during the fourth game of the 1934 World Series.

 Norworth wrote an alternative version of the song in 1927.
 (Norworth and Bayes were famous for writing and performing such smash hits as "Shine On, Harvest Moon".)
 With the sale of so many records, sheet music, and piano rolls, the song became one of the most popular hits of 1908.
 The Haydn Quartet singing group, led by popular tenor Harry MacDonough, recorded a successful version on Victor Records.

+Its use became popularized by Harry Caray, the announcer of the Chicago White Sox, when he began singing it during the seventh-inning stretch in 1976.
+He continued the tradition when he became the announcer for the Chicago Cubs in 1982 and games were nationally broadcast.

 The most famous recording of the song was credited to "Billy Murray and the Haydn Quartet", even though Murray did not sing on it.
 The confusion, nonetheless, is so pervasive that, when "Take Me Out to the Ball Game" was selected by the National Endowment for the Arts and the Recording Industry Association of America as one of the 365 top "Songs of the Century", the song was credited to Billy Murray, implying his recording of it as having received the most votes among songs from the first decade.
 The first recorded version was by Edward Meeker.
 Meeker's recording was selected by the Library of Congress as a 2010 addition to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".